rbms-bsc/DCRMR/_pages/Title/Title-of-item.md

 ## 1.27.3 General rule

-<a name="1.27.3.1">1.27.3.1</a> Record titles of an item as instructed in [Transcription](/DCRMR/general-rules/Transcription/) if considered important.
+<a name="1.27.3.1">1.27.3.1</a> Record titles of an item if considered important.

 ## 1.27.31 Access points for item-specific titles

-<a name="1.27.31.1">1.27.31.1</a> Title access plays an important role in enabling users to identify and locate special collections materials.
-Titles may apply to a resource at the work, expression, manifestation, or item level.
-While some title access will be handled by controlled forms, these instructions cover specific situations, commonly encountered by rare materials catalogers, in which the provision of uncontrolled title access points at the item level is likely to be useful.
+<a name="1.27.31.3">1.27.31.3</a> *Optionally*, provide access for item-specific titles, such as a binder’s title.
+Identify the item using a designation of the holding institution (e.g., a name, acronym, or code).
+Provide identification such as a designation of the item's physical location (e.g., a shelfmark) or an indication of the item's copy number (if the institution holds more than one exemplar of the manifestation) if considered important (see [9.4.3.4](/DCRMR/additional-notes/Note-on-item/#9.4.3.4)).

 <a name="1.27.31.2">1.27.31.2</a> Use judgment in determining which forms of access will be most useful for the item in hand.
 In general, do not include access points that duplicate normalized forms of existing title access points (e.g., the title proper, the preferred title, etc.).
 Take the indexing capabilities of the institution’s local system into consideration when determining whether the additional access points are needed.

-<a name="1.27.31.3">1.27.31.3</a> *Optionally*, provide access for item-specific titles, such as a binder’s title.
-Identify the item using a designation of the holding institution (e.g., a name, acronym, or code).
-Provide identification such as a designation of the item's physical location (e.g., a shelfmark) or an indication of the item's copy number (if the institution holds more than one exemplar of the manifestation) if considered important (see [9.4.3.4](/DCRMR/additional-notes/Note-on-item/#9.4.3.4)).

 ---